-This is part one of a three-part series outlining the critical changes impacting small and medium-sized businesses as a result of new tax legislation.
+This is part one of a three-part series outlining the critical changes impacting small and medium-sized businesses as a result of new tax reform legislation.
 Part one of this series focuses on the generalities, concepts, and key new provisions from a macro perspective.
-Part two will focus on business implications.
-Part three will examine the impacts to individuals, their families, and their estates.
+Part two focuses on business implications.
+Part three examines the impacts to individuals, their families, and their estates.

 Tax laws and policies are far more complicated than necessary.
 Period.
 Regardless of how you feel about taxes, all members of our communities are obligated to contribute their fair share.
 As tax advisors, we guide our customers as they navigate the complex world of tax compliance.